Introduction to Arithmetic Groups: Unbounded subsets of Unbounded subsets of G/Γ

-Geometrically, it is clear, by looking at the fundamental domain constructed in \cref{SL2Zlatt}, that the sequence $\{ni\}$ tends to~$\infty$ in $\SL(2,\integer) \backslash \hyperbolic^2$.
-In this section, we give an algebraic criterion that determines whether or not a sequence tends to~$\infty$ in $\Gamma \backslash G$, without any need for a fundamental domain.
+Geometrically, looking at the fundamental domain described in \cref{SL2Zlatt} makes it clear that the sequence $\{ni\}$ tends to~$\infty$ in $\SL(2,\integer) \backslash \hyperbolic^2$.
+In this section, we give an algebraic criterion that determines whether or not a sequence tends to~$\infty$ in $G/\Gamma$, without any need for a fundamental domain.

-Recall that the \defit{injectivity radius} a Riemannian manifold~$X$ is the the maximal $r \ge 0$, such that, for every $x \in X$, the exponential map is a diffeomorphism on the open ball of radius~$r$ around~$x$.
+Recall that the \defit{injectivity radius} of a Riemannian manifold~$X$ is the maximal $r \ge 0$, such that, for every $x \in X$, the exponential map is a diffeomorphism on the open ball of radius~$r$ around~$x$.
 If $X$~is compact, then the injectivity radius is nonzero.
 The following proposition shows that the converse holds in the special case where $X = \Gamma \backslash G/K$ is locally symmetric of finite volume.

-\begin{prop} For $g \in G$, define $\phi_g \colon G \to \Gamma \backslash G$ by $\phi_g(x) = \Gamma gx$.
-The homogeneous space $\Gamma \backslash G$ is compact if and only if there is a nonempty, open subset~$U$ of~$G$, such that, for every $g \in G$, the restriction $\phi_g|_U$ of~$\phi_g$ to~$U$ is injective. \end{prop}
+\begin{prop} For $g \in G$, define $\phi_g \colon G \to G/\Gamma$ by $\phi_g(x) = xg\Gamma$.
+The homogeneous space $G/\Gamma$ is compact if and only if there is a nonempty, open subset~$U$ of~$G$, such that, for every $g \in G$, the restriction $\phi_g|_U$ of~$\phi_g$ to~$U$ is injective. \end{prop}

-\begin{proof} ($\Rightarrow$) Define $\phi \colon G \to \Gamma \backslash G$ by $\phi(x) = \Gamma x$.
-Then $\phi$~is a covering map, so, for each $p \in \Gamma \backslash G$, there is a connected neighborhood~$V_p$ of~$p$, such that the restriction of~$\phi$ to each component of $\phi^{-1}(V_p)$ is a diffeomorphism onto~$V_p$.
-Since $\{\, V_p \mid p \in \Gamma \backslash G\}$ is an open cover of $\Gamma \backslash G$, and $\Gamma \backslash G$ is compact, there is a connected neighborhood~$U$ of~$e$ in~$G$, such that, for each $p \in \Gamma \backslash G$, there is some $p' \in \Gamma \backslash G$, with $pU \subset V_{p'}$ \csee{LebesgueNumberG}.
+\begin{proof} ($\Rightarrow$) Define $\phi \colon G \to G/\Gamma$ by $\phi(x) = x \Gamma$.
+Then $\phi$~is a covering map, so, for each $p \in G/\Gamma$, there is a connected neighborhood~$V_p$ of~$p$, such that the restriction of~$\phi$ to each component of $\phi^{-1}(V_p)$ is a diffeomorphism onto~$V_p$.
+Since $\{\, V_p \mid p \in G/\Gamma\}$ is an open cover of $G/\Gamma$, and $G/\Gamma$ is compact, there is a connected neighborhood~$U$ of~$e$ in~$G$, such that, for each $p \in G/\Gamma$, there is some $p' \in G/\Gamma$, with $Up \subseteq V_{p'}$ \csee{LebesgueNumberG}.
 Then $\phi_g|_U$ is injective, for each $g \in G$.

 ($\Leftarrow$) We prove the contrapositive.
 Let $U$ be any nonempty, precompact, open subset of~$G$.
 (We wish to show, for some $g \in G$, that $\phi_g|_U$ is not injective.)
-If $C$ is any compact subset of $\Gamma \backslash G$, then, because $\Gamma \backslash G$ is not compact, we have
+If $C$ is any compact subset of $G/\Gamma$, then, because $G/\Gamma$ is not compact, we have